pivotal/docs-platform-automation/docs/tasks.md

 - `openstack`
 - `vsphere`

-If a configuration for S3, GCS, or Azure is present in the [download-product config file][download-product-config], the slug and version of the downloaded product file will be prepended in brackets to the filename.
+If a configuration for S3, GCS, or Azure is present in the [download-product config file](./inputs-outputs.md#download-product-config), the slug and version of the downloaded product file will be prepended in brackets to the filename.
 For example: